VersusCenter

 Choose Dehumidifier if…

-Best for damp basements, humid climates, and preventing mold and mildew damage.
+Best for damp homes, basements, humid climates, and preventing mold and allergen growth.

 Choose Humidifier if…